Table of contents

 You will need to be an admin on your account to log in and make this change.

-Once you've logged in, you should just be able to straight to this link: https://admin.google.com/ac/apps/gmail/compliance and go to Step 3 below.
-If that doesn't work, follow the screenshots below.
+Once you've logged in, you can go directly to Content Compliance using this link: https://admin.google.com/ac/apps/gmail/compliance, then proceed to Step 3 below.
+If the direct link doesn't open for your domain, follow the visual steps in the screenshots instead.

-On the left, open up the menu to access the Gmail settings. by going to Apps, then Google Workspace, then Gmail.
+In the left-hand corner, open the main menu (☰) and go to Apps, then Google Workspace, then Gmail:

 Step 3: Create a Content Compliance Rule

-In the Compliance section, scroll down to Content Compliance and click Configure (highlighted in yellow).
+In the Compliance section, scroll down to Content Compliance and click Configure (highlighted in yellow in the screenshot):

-Click on "Add" and enter the recipient as track@mail.teamscore.io
+Click Add and enter the recipient as track@mail.teamscore.io:

 If you're using our European infrastructure, your destination email address will be track@eu-mail.teamscore.io.

-Click Save to add the recipient address, and then click Save to save the overall Rule and you're done!
+Click Save to confirm the address, then Save again to finalize the overall Rule — and you're done!

 Additional Tips